adithyag1/DATABYTE/README.md

 # databyte-task1

-This is a cards game website done for the first task of induction into DataByte club, NITT It has a grid where the user decides number of rows and columns.
+This is a cards game website done for the first task of induction into DataByte club, NITT

+This is the hacker mode along with 2 brownie point features implemented (leaderboard and difficulty level).

+It has a grid where the user decides number of rows and columns.
 There are three difiiculty levels easy, medium and hard.